Anna Firth

-Annalissa Firth (née Garrett, born 1965 or 1966) is a British politician and former barrister who has served as the Member of Parliament (MP) for Southend West since the 2022 by-election.
+Annalissa Firth (née Garrett, born 1966) is a British former politician and former barrister who served as the Member of Parliament (MP) for Southend West from 2022 to 2024.
 A member of the Conservative Party, she was also a councillor on Sevenoaks District Council between 2011 and 2022.

 Early life and career

-Firth was born and grew up in Leigh-on-Sea.
-Her early education was at a private school.
+Annalissa Garrett was born in 1966 and grew up in Leigh-on-Sea.
+Her education was at a private school.
 Her mother was a teacher and her father was an engineer.
 She has a brother called William.
-Firth studied law at Durham University.
-She had a brief career as an investment banker before being called to the bar in 1991 at Inner Temple.
+Garrett studied law at Durham University, graduating in 1988.

+Garrett had a brief career as an investment banker before being called to the bar in 1991 at Inner Temple.
 She specialised in personal injury and professional negligence law.

 Firth was elected as a councillor representing Brasted, Chevening & Sundridge ward on Sevenoaks District Council in Kent in 2011 and resigned the seat in 2022.
 She was elected as the National Voluntary Director of the grassroots think-tank Conservative Policy Forum in April 2020 and has also been a board member of the Conservative Environment Network.
 Firth co-founded the online summer school Invicta Academy in 2020 in response to the COVID-19 pandemic.
 She supports the expansion of grammar schools in the UK.